 The latest craze does not even require a visit to the library but just your library card to access apps such as Hoopla, Libby by Overdrive, and Kanopy app.
 These cool apps allow you to watch TV shows and movies, listen to audio books, and read books or magazines for free by being a library member.
 Additionally, these sources work across devices, so download today for your vacation getaway or weekend road trip.

 If you are looking for access to some free and affordable water fun, your search is over.
-Sprinkler Parks and Splash Pads are all the rage; easy to access and easy to find.
-Check out the link to our directory for suggested sprinkler parks near you.
+Sprinkler Parks and Splash Pads are all the rage; easy to access and easy to cool off without a commitment to being at a pool all day.
+Check out the link to our directory for sprinkler parks near you.

 Go BIG this summer by renting a private pool for an hour or a day!
 Gather a gang of like-minded friends and/or family to enjoy this one-of-kind experience your kids will never forget.
 Check out Swimply if you are “all-in” for this outing but keep in mind the cost of the rental may be worth splitting.